stekap000/image-to-ascii/README.md

 ## image-to-ascii
-Generate ascii art from images.
+Program for generating ASCII art from images.

 ### Compilation
 Use compiler directly or use __make__.